lexoyo/serverless-forms/README.md

 It is a simple nodejs server which forwards all POST submission by email.
 Inspired by the excellent [formspree](http://formspree.io/) with the goal to be simpler to install and cheaper to host.
 No database, 100% server (nodejs), just sends the submissions by email.

+100% free software.
+No data is kept on the server.
+No tracking.

 Suggestion: you can automate the management of the subissions with tools like [Huginn](https://github.com/huginn/huginn), [node-red](https://nodered.org/), [IFTTT](https://ifttt.com/discover), [Zappier](https://zapier.com/)

 Links: